cholita13/chl_v1/index.md

 ---
 layout: home
 title: Cholita Linda
-description: Cholita Linda is a chain of street food restaurants serving fresh foods from exotic ingredients with vibrant colors and the unforgettable taste of Latin America.
+description: Cholita Linda is a chain of street-food restaurants serving fresh foods from exotic ingredients with vibrant colors and the unforgettable taste of Latin America.
 image_768_s: "/images/chl_768_s.jpg"